jonegil/gui-with-gio/egg_timer/10_input_boiltime.md

 has_children: false
 ---

-# Chapter 10 - Input the boiltime
+# Chapter 10 - Set the boiltime

 ## Goals
-The intention of this section is to
+The intention of this section is to add an input field to set the boiltime.

 ![The complete egg timer](egg_timer.gif)